abbymrobinson/abbymrobinson.gethub.io/index.md

 **My Projects**

--I created a hello world program as my first project in ISAT
-252. This was my first attempt at programming with python.
+-I created a hello world program as my first project in this course.
+This was my first attempt at programming with python.

 ![Image](hello-world-screenshot.png)